1. Name

 The membership of CSLGBT+ is made up of two categories: Member Networks and Individual Members.

-Member Networks are LGBT+ networks within Civil Service departments, agencies and non-departmental public bodies.
+• Member Networks are LGBT+ networks within Civil Service departments, agencies and non-departmental public bodies, represented by an identified lead(s) for each network.

-Individual Members are individual civil servants who support the aim of the organisation.
+• Individual Members are individual civil servants who support the aims of CSLGBT+.

 CSLGBT+ is run by volunteers taken from the membership.
-As such a formal committee with elected posts is impractical; the only elected post will be the Chair who will organise the available volunteers to support the mission statement of the organisation.
+As such a formal committee with elected posts is impractical.
+The only elected post will be the Chair who will organise the available volunteers to support the mission statement of the organisation, made up of a leadership team of vice-chairs, as well as local organisers and other volunteers leading and supporting specific project teams.
+The role of chair can be held either by an individual, or in a job share partnership (who would run as a pair in an election for the position.